About The Living Dark

 About the Author

-I’m Matt Cardin, a writer and educator whose work explores creativity, spirituality, and culture.
-With a master’s degree in religious studies and a Ph.D. in leadership, my writing spans fiction and nonfiction, focusing on the themes of horror, religion, and artistic inspiration.
-My books, which include To Rouse Leviathan and What the Daemon Said, have been praised by Asimov’s Science Fiction, Publishers Weekly, Kirkus Reviews, Booklist, and leading voices in the literary horror and weird fiction establishment.
-Beyond writing, I have worked as a professor, college vice president, media producer, and musician.
-My diverse background informs my approach to creativity as both a practical craft and a spiritual practice.
-To learn more about me, visit my author bio.
+I’m a writer and educator whose work explores creativity, spirituality, horror, and culture.
+I have a master’s degree in religious studies and a Ph.D. in leadership, and my writing spans fiction and nonfiction, focusing on the intersections of horror, religion, and creative inspiration.
+Beyond writing, I have worked as a professor, college vice president, videographer, media producer, and musician.